form3tech-oss/interview-accountapi/README.md

 - Client library should be written in Go
 - Document your technical decisions
 - Implement the `Create`, `Fetch`, `List` and `Delete` operations on the `accounts` resource.
 Note that filtering of the List operation is not required, but you should support paging
 - Ensure your solution is well tested to the level you would expect in a commercial environment.
+Make sure your tests are easy to read.
 - If you encounter any problems running the fake accountapi we would encourage you to do some debugging first, before reaching out for help